shanteacontrols/OpenDeck/README.md

 * State (0x02)

-For parameters and more info, `see SysEx.h`
+For more information, see examples in /examples folder.